gflegar/talks/oprecomp_bologna_2017_11/slides.md

 *   C library (also callable from other languages)
 *   Function-based syntax
 *   Enables access to transprecission hardware if available
+*   Designed for integration within automatic tools
 :::

 :::{.column width="50%"}
 ### FloatX

-*   C++ library (cannot call from other languages, but better performance thanks to heavy inlining)
+*   C++ library (cannot call from other languages)
+*   but better performance due to heavy inlining
 *   Operator-based syntax, behaviour of builtin types
-*   Cannot access transprecission hardware directly (but can use FlexFloat as backend type!)
+*   Cannot access transprecission hardware directly (but can use FlexFloat as backend type)
 :::

 ::::::